What is a Federal Direct PLUS Loan?

 The maximum Parent PLUS Loan a parent may borrow per academic year is equal to your cost of attendance minus other financial aid (including Federal Direct Subsidized and/or Federal Direct Unsubsidized Loans for which you are eligible).
 There is no aggregate maximum loan limit for the Parent PLUS Loan.

-The Federal Direct PLUS Loan Program requires a 3% origination fee and a 1% default fee.
-There’s an up-front rebate of 1.5%, so the net disbursement is 97.5% of the gross loan amount.
-The borrower must make the first 12 payments on time to keep the up-front rebate.
+The Federal Direct PLUS Loan Program requires a 4.264 percent origination fee.
+This makes the net disbursement 95.736 percent of the gross loan amount.

 The first payment is due within 60 days after each loan is fully disbursed.

 Parents have the option of deferring repayment based on your enrollment status.
 Specifically, parent PLUS borrowers may defer repayment:

 - While the student is enrolled on at least a half-time basis, and

 - During the 6-month period after the student cease to be enrolled on at least a half-time basis

 - Interest will be capitalized until repayment begins.
 If a deferment is chosen, the parent borrower will be sent a quarterly interest statement and will have the option of paying the interest as it accrues during the deferment period.
 The parent borrower may be allowed up to 30 years for repayment.

 Parent borrowers must call the Direct Loan Servicing Center (DLSC) at (800) 848-0979 to request a deferment.
 Please note that if the parent borrower does not choose to defer payment, repayment begins 60 days after full disbursement of the loan.
 Therefore, the first payment of a fall/winter loan will usually be due in February.
 Interest begins to accumulate when the first disbursement is made.